My name is Serina Bird and I am a proud frugalista.

 Not too long ago I was a career woman on a high-flying posting in Asia.
 I was still frugal in some ways, such as shopping at my local morning wet market rather than the expensive department stores.
 But overall I lived the good life in a luxurious apartment that once housed the former President (before he was jailed for corruption).
 Behind closed doors things were less glamorous, and there were serious and violent problems in my relationship.
 As I transitioned to being the main carer and financial provider, while paying all the crazy costs associated with separation and divorce, I delved into my inner frugality.

 I feel passionate to write about my frugal lifestyle and to encourage others to save more because I see so many people struggling with their financial situation.
-Australia is one of the wealthiest counties in the world, experiencing 26 years without an economic downturn.
+Australia is one of the wealthiest counties in the world.
 Yet everywhere I see people struggling with money: struggling in their relationships, struggling to buy enough things to keep their kids happy, struggling in jobs they don’t like but are too scared to leave, or struggling in relationships that are seriously bad but they can’t afford to leave.
 Life is abundant.
 And when you respect and understand money, it almost magically transforms itself into something that grows and grows and grows.
 In financial terms it is called compound interest, but I like to think of it as prosperity manifesting.

 You can follow or contact me on: